Skip to content

 6. Optionally install also Grafana plugins

-Currently, one pre-configured dashboard (Biggest relations treemap) use an extra plugin - if planning to that dash, then run the following:
+Currently, one pre-configured dashboard (Biggest relations treemap) use an extra plugin - if planning to use that dash, then run the following:

 grafana-cli plugins install savantly-heatmap-panel